ChrstphrHll/npc_gen/students/Alyx Nopos.md

 ---
 ### Description
 - 6th year Tiefling Rouge in Fiesn
-- curly blue hair that's parted to the right, Aqua eyes, and Sea Green skin
+- shoulder length curly brunette hair that's wild, Aqua eyes, and Sea Green skin
 - Is Maternal and Freewheeling, and has Intelligence as their ideal

 ### Organizations